shivashant25/Threat-Protection-with-XDR/Labguide/Overview.md

 #### **Virtual Machines**:

-- 2 *Windows Server 2019 Datacenter* Virtual machines, virtual machine related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.
+- 2 *Windows Server 2019 Datacenter* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

-  You are recommended to use the same virtual machine throughout the lab for the best experience throughout the lab.
+  These virtual machines are tailored and configured to the sandbox's specifications.
+Files, applications, packages, and OS configurations are all pre-configured.
+It is recommended that you use the same virtual machine throughout the lab for the best experience.

 #### **License and subscription**: